Admission

 Thank you for your interest in Stuart Hall School!

-At Stuart Hall School our pedagogy is rooted in personal attention to each student.
-We believe that students thrive in a community where they are known, where they are cared for, and where they are encouraged to excel academically and personally.
+To consider Stuart Hall School is to consider a life of curiosity, creativity, and contribution for your child.
+At our historic campus in the Shenandoah Valley of Virginia, education is rooted in personal attention and care for each student.
 With small class sizes, a faculty-to-student ratio of 1:10, and a comprehensive advisory program, Stuart Hall School offers an enriching program in which students grow into ethical, globally engaged adults, ready to make meaningful contributions to the world around them.

 Stuart Hall is a really diverse, but inclusive place where you can explore your passions and make friends quickly and easily. - Kate G. '21